The Syllabus Project: Decolonizing the Environmental History Syllabus

 Bringing more women and people of color into our courses

-Has anyone else noticed how often environmental history syllabi largely omit women and scholars of color?
+Has anyone else noticed how often environmental history syllabi and book lists largely omit women and scholars of color?
 Let's all work to diversify our syllabi--it will strengthen our teaching, our scholarship, and our field.
-After a lively twitter discussion, several participants collated the numerous excellent suggestions offered by our fellow twitterstorians and created a group Zotero library.
+After a lively twitter discussion started by Dolly Jorgensen, Nancy Langston and colleagues led an effort to collate the numerous excellent suggestions offered by our fellow twitterstorians.
+Nancy created this website and a group Zotero library, and many environmental historians have added diverse citations to the library.

 Group Zotero Library: open for collaboration